whitemike889/Machapi/README.md

 connect to.
 By using this library it is assumed in good faith that you will not use those modules to violate their terms of service.

 I make no claims of ownership of their content or services.
-This is only an interaction engine for use on their respective sites.
+This is only an interaction engine.